Things To Do While You’re Still Sentient

 - Adding a trusted contact person to your brokerage account may help your brokerage firm verify the identity of any legal guardian, executor, trustee or holder of a power of attorney on your account.

-7. If you engage a financial advisor, determine whether you can trust them.
+8. If you have a financial advisor, ensure you can trust them.

-Now is a good time to update them if there have been relevant life changes.
+Now is a good time to ensure you have a will and it’s updated if there have been relevant life changes.
+Same goes for beneficiary designations on your retirement accounts.

 I have one and it’s called, appropriately, Things to know when I’m dead.
-List financial accounts, the location of your estate documents, outstanding debts and credit cards, insurance policies, safe deposit boxes, your dog’s daily food ration, and anything else they’ll need to know when you’re incapable of telling them.
+List financial accounts, the location of your estate documents, outstanding debts and credit cards, insurance policies, safe deposit boxes, your dog’s preferred kibble, and anything else they’ll need to know when you’re incapable of telling them.

 Share it with the future executor of your will and any other trusted friends or family.
 It won’t help you but it will help them.